hucancode/water_bottle/README.md

 ## Usage

-To use this library, add `water_bottle` as a [https://flutter.dev/docs/development/platform-integration/platform-channels](dependency in your pubspec.yaml) file.
+To use this library, add `water_bottle` as a [dependency in your pubspec.yaml](https://flutter.dev/docs/development/platform-integration/platform-channels) file.

 Import it where you need
 ```dart